 Mikael Norman was born 1957 in Stockholm, Sweden.
 He graduated as M.D. at Karolinska Institutet in 1982 and finalized his Ph.D. in 1992.
-In 1995, he was appointed Consultant and he became Associate Professor in 1998.
+In 1995, he was appointed Consultant and in 1998, he became Associate Professor in Pediatrics.
 In 2001-2004 Mikael Norman worked as senior researcher at the Swedish Research Council.
-In 2008, He received a chair as Professor in Pediatrics & Neonatal Medicine at Karolinska Institutet.
+He received a chair as Professor in Pediatrics & Neonatal Medicine at Karolinska Institutet in 2008.
 Between 1995 and 2015, he worked in different administrative positions (Clinical Director and Head of Department) at the Department of Neonatal Medicine, Karolinska University Hospital.
-Mikael Norman has supervised 25 PhD-students and published over 200 papers.
-Presently he works - besides being a clinician and researcher - as chair for the Swedish Neonatal Quality Register, Associate Editor for the Swedish Medical Journal and Consultant for the Swedish Patient Insurance Company.
+Mikael Norman has supervised 25 PhD-students and published over 230 papers.
+Presently he works - besides being a clinician and researcher - as chair for the Swedish Neonatal Quality Register and Consultant for the Swedish Patient Insurance Company.

 - Cardiovascular system in pregnant women, newborn infants and children: its structure and function in health and disease